Bristol 412: Bristol 412

-The 1977 second series cars incorporated front suspension modifications to allow for the lighter engine along with a final drive ratio changed to 2.88:1.
-Other changes included improved ventilation, redesigned seats, and service intervals extended to 10000 mi.
+The 1977 second series cars incorporated front suspension modifications to allow for the lighter engine, the LA engine was approximately 70 lb lighter than the previous B series engine, along with a final drive ratio changed to the longer 2.88:1 ratio, to improve economy.
+Other changes included improved ventilation, redesigned seats, as fitted to the 603, and service intervals extended to 10000 mi.

 In an effort to move into the United States market, Bristol designed a 412USA that complied with the extremely strict emissions and safety regulations of the US, with a catalytic converter and a much stronger roll bar than on the first 412.
 However, the company's specialist status made exporting very difficult and most of these modified 412 models were exported to Europe and markets such as West Germany and Switzerland.

+The Bristol Owners Club (BOC) website lists twenty nine (29) 412 series one cars, thirty four (34) 412 series two cars and two (2) 412USA cars.

 Bristol Beaufighter

-The Bristol Beaufighter, named after the WW2 aircraft produced by Bristol, was still designed by Zagato but now fully factory-bodied at Filton, had very similar styling to the original 412 except for the four-headlamp layout.
+The Beaufighter, named after the Bristol Beaufighter, a Second World War heavy fighter aircraft produced by Bristol Aeroplane Company (the parent of Bristol cars until 1960), was still designed by Zagato but now fully factory-bodied at Filton, had very similar styling to the original 412 except for the four-headlamp layout.

+The earliest cars had a fixed roof over the driver and passenger containing a glass sunroof.
+They also featured a new dashboard design.
+Later cars reverted to the lift out panel as per the 412, whilst retaining the glass sunroof and saw the dashboard design return to that used in the 412.

+The easiest way to visually distinguish between early and later models is the latter feature a bright metallic strip above the windscreen connecting to the tops of the A-pillars (refer to the image of the white Beaufighter (RAF 8M) above), which is absent on the early cars (refer to the image of the red Beaufighter (OOY 974W) in the page description).